TSchotter/webserver-tomb/docs/6-server-setup/essential-security.md

 1. **File location**: Press Enter to use the default location (`~/.ssh/id_rsa`)
 2. **Passphrase**: Enter a strong passphrase (recommended) or press Enter for no passphrase

+> The passphrase ensures it's not just the ssh key someone needs, but the passphrase with it.

 ### Copy Public Key to Server

 #### Method 1: Using ssh-copy-id (Recommended)